HealthML/seak/docs/readme.rst

 The mathematical implementation of these tests is based on :mod:`FaST-LMM-Set` :cite:`Listgarten2013` :cite:`Lippert2014`.

 Two types of association tests are available, namely to score test (:mod:`seak.scoretest`) and the likelihood ratio test (LRT, :mod:`seak.lrt`).
-While the score test is computationally more efficient, the LRT has potentially higher power:cite:`Listgarten2013`.
+While the score test is computationally more efficient, the LRT has potentially higher power :cite:`Listgarten2013`.

 The score test is available for continuous (:class:`seak.scoretest.ScoretestLogit`) and binary phenotypes (:class:`seak.scoretest.ScoretestNoK`), and can correct for (cryptic) relatedness and population stratification using a two random effects model (:class:`seak.scoretest.Scoretest2K`, continuous phenotypes only).
-P-values are calculated using either Davie's exact method :cite:`Davies1980`, or saddle point approximation :cite:`Kuonen1990`.
+P-values are calculated using either Davie's exact method :cite:`Davies1980`, or saddle point approximation :cite:`Kuonen1999`.

 The LRT is implemented for continuous phenotypes (:class:`seak.lrt.LRTnoK`).
 LRT test statistics can be sampled using the fast implementations described in :cite:`Scheipl2008`.